volodymyrprokopyuk/knowledge-base/programming/javascript.md

 - Modern OSes provide async, non-blocking IO syscalls through the **Sync Event Demultiplexer** (SED) e. g. `epoll` on Linux.
-SED watches (sync) for a set of async operations to complete and allows multiple async operations to be processed in a single thread (event demultiplexing)
+SED watches (sync) for a set of async operations to complete and allows multiple async operations to be processed in a single thread (events demultiplexing)
-- **Reactor pattern** = executes (async) a handler (callback) for each async operation (non-blocking IO)
+- **Reactor pattern** = executes (async) a handler (app callback) for each async operation (non-blocking IO)
     - App requests async operations [resource (file), opeartion (read), handler (callbback)] at SED (non-blocking)
     - SED watches requested async operations for completion (blocking)
-    - SED enqueues [event (operation), handler (callback)] to event queue (EQ)
+    - SED enqueues [event (operation), handler (callback)] to the event queue (EQ)
-    - Single-threaded event loop (EL) reads EQ and executes handlers (app callbacks) to completion (no race conditions).
+    - Single-threaded event loop (EL) reads the EQ and executes handlers (app callbacks) to completion (no race conditions).
 App callbacks request more async operations at SED
-    - EL blocks again at SED for new async operations to complete
+    - EL blocks again (next EL cycle) at SED for new async operations to complete
-- **libuv** = cross-platform SED + reactor (event loop + event queue) =
+- **libuv** = SED + reactor (event loop + event queue) = cross-platform
-  cross-platform low-level IO engine of Node.js
+  low-level IO engine of Node.js
     - High resolution clock and timers
     - Async FS, TCP/UDP, DNS
-    - Async thread pool and synchronization, child processes and signal handling, IPC via shared UNIX domain sockets
+    - Async thread pool and synchronization
+    - Async child processes and signals handling
+    - Async IPC via shared UNIX domain sockets
 - **Node.js** = libuv (SED + reactor) + V8 (JavaScript runtime) + modules

-## Callback patter
+## Callback pattern

-- **Callback** (Continuation-Passing Stype, CPS) = first-class function (to pass a callback) + closure (to retain the contenxt) that is passed as an argument to an async function (which returns immediately) and is executed on completion of a requested async operation.
-Async result/error is propagated through a chain of nested callbacks (instead of directly `return`ing a resutl to a caller in sync programming)
+- **Callback** (Continuation-Passing Stype, CPS) = first-class function (to pass a callback) + closure (to retain the caller contenxt) that is passed to an async function (which returns immediately) and is executed on completion of the requested async operation
+- Callback communicates **async result once** and has trust issues (tight coupling = callback is passed to the async function for execution).
+Callback is expected to be invoked exactly once either with result or error
+- Async result/error is propagated through a chain of nested `callbacks(error, data | cb)` that accept `error | null` first, then the `result` or the next `callback` that comes always last.
+Never `return` a result or `throw` an error from a callback
 - Sync call (discouraged) blocks the event loop and puts on hold all concurrent processing slowing down the whole application
-- Avoid mixing sync/async behavior under the same inferface
+- Avoid mixing sync/async calback behavior under the same inferface.
+To convert sync call to async use
+    - Mictrotask `process.nextTick()` is executed just after the current operaiton, before other pending tasks
+    - Immediate task `setImmediate()` is executed after all other pending tasks in the same cycle of the event loop
+    - Regular task `setTimeout()` is executed on the next cycle of the event loop
+- Uncaught error thrown from an async callback propagates to the stack of the event loop (not to the next callback, not to the stack of the caller that triggered the async operation), `process.on(unchaughtException, err)` is emitted and process exits with a non-zero exit code

+## Observer pattern

+- **Observer** = object/subject notifies its observers on its state changes
+- `EventEmitter` = registers multiple observing `listeners(args, ...)` for
+  specific event types `ee.on|once(event, listener)`, `ee.emit(event, args, ...)`, `ee.removeListener(event, listener)` unsubscribe listeners when they are no longer needed to avoid memory leaks due to captured context in listener closures
+- `EventEmitter` continuously notifies **multiple observers on different types of recurrent events** and does not have trust issues (loose coupling = callback is controlled by the caller).
+En event can be fired multiple times or not fired at all.
+Combining `EventEmitter` with a callabck interface is an elegant and flexible solution
+- Async result/error is proparaged through `emit` events.
+Never `return` a result or `throw` an error from the `EventEmitter`.
+Always register a listener for the `error` event
+- Never mix sync and async events in the same `EventEmitter`.
+Sync event listeners must be registered before the status change.
+Async events allow registering listeners even after the status change but within the current cycle of the event loop (because events are guaranteed to fire in the next cycle of the event loop)